 In human anatomy, the arm refers to the upper limb in common usage, although academically the term specifically means the upper arm between the glenohumeral joint (shoulder joint) and the elbow joint.
 The distal part of the upper limb between the elbow and the radiocarpal joint (wrist joint) is known as the forearm or "lower" arm, and the extremity beyond the wrist is the hand.

 A design is the concept of or proposal for an object, process, or system.
-Design refers to something that is or has been intentionally created by a thinking agent, though it is sometimes used to refer to the nature of something – its design.
+The word design refers to something that is or has been intentionally created by a thinking agent, and is sometimes used to refer to the inherent nature of something – its design.
 The verb to design expresses the process of developing a design.
-In some cases, the direct construction of an object without an explicit prior plan may also be considered to be a design (such as arts and crafts).
-A design is expected to have a purpose within a certain context, usually having to satisfy certain goals and constraints, and to take into account aesthetic, functional, economic, environmental or socio-political considerations.
-Typical examples of designs include architectural and engineering drawings, circuit diagrams, sewing patterns, and less tangible artefacts such as business process models.
+In some cases, the direct construction of an object without an explicit prior plan may also be considered to be a design (such as in arts and crafts).
+A design is expected to have a purpose within a certain context, usually having to satisfy certain goals and constraints and to take into account aesthetic, functional, economic, environmental, or socio-political considerations.
+Traditional examples of designs include architectural and engineering drawings, circuit diagrams, sewing patterns, and less tangible artefacts such as business process models.

 A desk or bureau is a piece of furniture with a flat table-style work surface used in a school, office, home or the like for academic, professional or domestic activities such as reading, writing, or using equipment such as a computer.
 Desks often have one or more drawers, compartments, or pigeonholes to store items such as office supplies and papers.
 Desks are usually made of wood or metal, although materials such as glass are sometimes seen.